Hands-down one of the easiest low FODMAP dinners I make. Minimal prep, no babysitting, and it cooks itself while you go about your day.

 Description

-This low FODMAP Slow Cooker Pot Roast recipe is a classic comfort food made crockpot-friendly.
-Just 8 ingredients and 15 minutes of prep!
+This low FODMAP Slow Cooker Pot Roast is tender, flavorful, and easy to make with just 6 simple ingredients and 15 minutes of prep.
+No onion or garlic needed.

 Ingredients